rapkosi/User-Study_ghostmike/README.md

-This is custom presentation for user-study.
+This is custom presentation for a user-study.

 For original look on [https://github.com/hakimel/reveal.js](https://github.com/hakimel/reveal.js)